p12tic/libsimdpp/doc/src/dispatch.md

 If compiled, the above example selects the "fastest" of SSE2, SSE3 or SSE4.1 instruction sets, whichever is available on the target processor and outputs an integer that identifiers that instruction set.

-Note, that the object files must be linked directly to the executable.
-If static libraries are used, the linker may throw out static dispatcher registration code and break the mechanism.
-Do prevent this behavior,
-@c -Wl,--whole-archive or an equivalent flag must be used.

 ## CMake ##